19

 • 13

 \$\begingroup\$ +1 for a character being more than class+race combination.
-The most interesting characters often start with a concept, with class, race, and background being selected to follow that concept. \$\endgroup\$ Nov 4, 2014 at 16:01
+The most interesting characters often start with a concept, with class, race, and background being selected to follow that concept. \$\endgroup\$ Commented Nov 4, 2014 at 16:01

 • 3